SuhasLingam/dotETH-DimoAp/README.md

 Tokencraft is a groundbreaking web3 design marketplace built on the [insert blockchain platform - e.g., XDC Network or Ethereum] blockchain.
 We empower designers to own their work, earn fair compensation, and unlock the true value of their creations.

+## Problem

+Existing design marketplaces leave creators underpaid and undervalue their work.
+Limited revenue sharing models and rampant piracy stifle creativity and hinder the growth of high-quality design assets.

+## Solution

+Tokencraft leverages web3 technology to create a fairer and more secure design ecosystem:

 ## Key Technologies Used
 - **React**: For a dynamic and responsive client-side application.